 Soon after leaving Södertälje we reach the Södermansland (the land of the Southern men).
 Its scenic landscape has become a place of longing to many Sweden lovers, especially since the filming of Inga Lindström’s books.
 Wonderfully situated between Lake Mälar and the Baltic Sea, the area, historically favored by the nobility, shows about 400 manor houses and small castles.
 Past lakes, dense forests and small islands, our route leads to the lovely 12th-century country church of Old Trosa.
-The Swedes call Trosa, the smallest city of the country, "the end of the world”.
+The Swedes call Trosa, the smallest city of the country, "the end of the world."
 It is located at the stream Trosaan.

 Overnight in Trosa

-Day 4: Trosa – Katrineholm (28 miles/44 km)
+Day 4: Trosa – Katrineholm (25 miles/40 km)

 In Gnesta we swap our bikes for the train and will reach Katrineholm (named after the duchess Catharina Gyllenhorn) in about 30 minutes.
-We use the oldest and still most important railway track of Sweden.
+We use the oldest and most important railway track of Sweden.
 A short ride on our bikes takes us to our destination for two nights, the Dufweholms Herrgard, one of Sweden's Historic Hotels.
-Located directly at the lakeside, the estate invites us for a swim, a visit to the sauna and pleasant relaxation in the stylish lounge.
+Located directly at the lakeside, the estate invites us for a swim, a visit to the sauna, and pleasant relaxation in the stylish lounge.
 A remarkable cuisine and a well-sorted wine cellar add to our well-being.

 Overnight in Katrineholm

-Day 5: Excursion Floda Kyrka (26 miles/42 km)
+Day 5: Excursion Floda Kyrka (25 miles/40 km)

-Along small trails we enjoy the calm and solitude of an almost unspoiled nature.
+Along small trails we enjoy the calm and solitude of nearly unspoiled nature.
 With some luck we will catch sight of one of the thousands of elks or even of the nowadays rare ospreys.
 Shortly before our lunch break we reach Floda Kyrka.
 In the former rural community, this sacred building impresses with its size and its splendid liturgical frescoes of the 15th century.
 Clerically, it belongs to the diocese of Stärgnäs of the so-called Swedish Church, the country's largest denomination.

 Overnight in Katrineholm

-Day 6: Katrineholm – Mariefred (35 miles/56 km)
+Day 6: Katrineholm – Mariefred (34 miles/53 km)

 From here our route leads to Strängnäs, site of a famous cathedral and the stage for important events in Swedish history.
 Gustav Wasa was elected king in 1523 before he led Sweden out of the Kalmar Union to independence.
 Before reaching our destination, we behold the imposing Gripsholm Castle, sturdily built on a peninsula.
-Mariefred, a charming little town of wooden houses and crooked lanes, is located at the Gripsholm bay of lake Mälar.
+Mariefred, a charming little town of wooden houses and crooked lanes, is located at the Gripsholm bay of Lake Mälar.

 Overnight in Mariefred

-Day 7: Mariefred – Stockholm (21 miles/33 km)
+Day 7: Mariefred – Stockholm (19 miles/29 km)

 In the morning we visit Gripsholm Castle, one of the ten Swedish royal palaces.
 Built in the 16th century by Gustav Vasa, this impressive building already fascinated the German author and fighter for democracy, Kurt Tucholsky.
-It inspired him to one of his major and best-known novels: Schloss Gripsholm.
+It inspired him to one of his major and best-known novels: Castle Gripsholm.
 We cycle past his grave along lake Mälar to Taxinge, a lovely property, popular above all for its tempting cake buffet.
 Then we enjoy the last kilometers of our bike tour.
 From Nykvarn the train takes us in about 30 minutes back to Stockholm where the hotel and our farewell dinner await us.